Quantum bit threads of MERA tensor network in large $c$ limit

 The organization of this paper is the following.
-In section 2 we first give a brief review on Freedman-Headrick's proposal of bit threads and holography, followed by a brief introduction of the QMF/QMC theorem.
-To find out the relation between the QMF/QMC theorem and the RT formula in MERA tensor network, in this section we also have reviewed the MERA on kinematic space.
-In section 3 we give a information-theoretic interpretation of the MERA, with particular interests in the information-theoretic meaning of the isometry.
+In section 2 we first give a brief review of Freedman-Headrick's proposal of bit threads and holography, followed by a brief introduction of the QMF/QMC theorem.
+To find out the relation between the QMF/QMC theorem and the RT formula for MERA tensor network, in this section we also have reviewed the MERA on kinematic space.
+In section 3 we briefly import our main results from informational points of view.
 In section 4 we propose our ``flow'' language of a tensor network with the help of QMF/QMC theorem.
-Several physical key points of the picture are discussed in section 5.
+In section 5 we give an information-theoretic interpretation of the MERA, with particular interests in the information-theoretic meaning of the isometry.
+Several physical key points of the picture are also discussed in this section.
 In last section we draw our main conclusions and discussions.